dmlc/xgboost/doc/tutorials/dask.rst

 - Label encoding for the ``DaskXGBClassifier`` classifier may not be supported.
 So users need to encode their training labels into discrete values first.
 - Ranking is not yet supported.
-- Empty worker is not well supported by classifier.
-If the training hangs for classifier with a warning about empty DMatrix, please consider balancing your data first.
-But regressor works fine with empty DMatrix.
 - Callback functions are not tested.
-- Only ``GridSearchCV`` from Scikit-Learn is supported.
-Meaning that we can distribute data among workers but have to train one model at a time.
-If you want to scale up grid searching with model parallelism with `Dask-ML <https://ml.dask.org/>`_, please consider using XGBoost's non-dask Scikit-Learn interface, for example ``xgboost.XGBRegressor``, for now.